NIST World Trade Center Disaster Investigation: Emergency Communication Systems

-Due to the fact that New York City's Office of Emergency Management was located in World Trade Center 7 on the day of the attacks and vital communications equipment was located in the North Tower, their response was significantly impeded.
+Due to the fact that New York City's Office of Emergency Management was located in 7 World Trade Center on the day of the attacks and vital communications equipment was located in the North Tower, their response was significantly impeded.
 They have since moved their offices to Brooklyn, and disaster and emergency management teams around the country are also moving away from possible targets of terrorist attacks, natural disasters and other emergency scenarios.

-Criticism

-9/11 conspiracy theorists argue that NIST had reached a predetermined conclusion by ignoring, dismissing, and denying the evidence.
+Conspiracy theories

 Critics of these conspiracy theories say they are a form of conspiracism common throughout history after a traumatic event in which conspiracy theories emerge as a mythic form of explanation.

 A related criticism addresses the form of research on which the theories are based.
 Thomas W. Eagar, an engineering professor at MIT, suggested they "use the 'reverse scientific method'.
 They determine what happened, throw out all the data that doesn't fit their conclusion, and then hail their findings as the only possible conclusion."